Skip to content

 The future is green

 With more than 20 years of experience at OC Transpo, Dale has seen many new vehicles enter the fleet, including an ongoing transition to electric buses through OC Transpo’s Zero Emission Bus Program.
-Since February 2022, four battery electric buses have been in service and are now approaching almost 500,000 kilometers on the road.
+Since February 2022, four battery electric buses have been in service and are now approaching almost 500,000 kilometres on the road.

 Twenty-two new battery electric buses are scheduled to arrive by December 2024, and an additional 29 buses will be delivered by the end of 2025.